DessysGit/tesano-community-library/README.md

 **Downloads not working**
 - GCS: verify `allUsers = Storage Object Viewer` is in bucket IAM
-- Cloudinary: URLs are public by default — check the URL stored in the DB is valid
+- Cloudinary: URLs are public by default — check the URL stored in the DB is valid.
+Cloudinary files use the `useBlob: true` proxy path — ensure the frontend handles blob downloads
 - Open DevTools → Network, check what `/download/:id` returns

 **Login flashes back to auth.html**